vuex-orm/vuex-orm/docs/guide/prologue/what-is-vuex-orm.md

 Many APIs return JSON data that has deeply nested objects.
 Using data in this kind of structure can be very difficult for JavaScript applications, especially those using the single tree state management system such as [Vuex](https://vuex.vuejs.org) or [Redux](http://redux.js.org).

-To nicely handle such "deeply nested objects", one approach is to split those nested data into each module and decouple them from each other.
+To nicely handle such "deeply nested objects", one approach is to split the nested data into separate modules and decouple them from each other.

-Simply put, it kind of likes treating a portion of your store as if it were a database, and keep that data in a normalized form.
+Simply put, it's kind of like treating a portion of your store as if it were a database, and keep that data in a normalized form.

-[This is an excellent article](http://redux.js.org/docs/recipes/reducers/NormalizingStateShape.html) that describes the hardness of the nested data structure.
+[This is an excellent article](http://redux.js.org/docs/recipes/reducers/NormalizingStateShape.html) that describes the difficulty of nested data structures.
 It also explains how to design normalized state.

 ## What Is It Like To Use Vuex ORM